elena-sharova/correspondence_analysis/README.md

 # correspondence_analysis
-Introductory example to simple correspondence analysis in Python
+Introductory example to simple correspondence analysis in Python.
+It is based on an article published in Mathematica by P.M.Yelland.